The "Tests" and "Send" steps are the last steps in your email campaign creation process after editing your message.

-Shows you the format of your message: HTML + Text (multipart) or Text (multipart) only.
+It indicates the format of your message : HTML + Text (multipart) or Texte (multipart) alone.

-The format depends on the creative mode you have chosen for your email campaign.
+The format depends on the creation mode that you choose for your campagin.

 Displays the total size of the images contained in the body of your message as well as on the Mailify Cloud.
 Images placed on your own servers or on an external server are not counted.

 You can click the edit button to change the hosting of your images directly from this screen.
 You will then be redirected to the image hosting management screen.